joaks1/PyMsBayes/doc/source/tutorials/background.rst

 jointly infer the divergence model and the divergence times from the DNA sequence data we collected.

+In order to do this, we need to assume a probabilistic evolutionary model that gave rise to the data we collected.
-So, if we assume a Markov chain model of nucleotide substitution, we can calculate the probability of the sequence data given the genealogies and a set of parameter values for the substitution models.
+If we assume a Markov chain model of nucleotide substitution, we can calculate the probability of the sequence data given the genealogies and a set of parameter values for the substitution model.
-If we further assume a coalescent model of ancestral processes, we can calculate the prior probability of those genealogies given the parameter values for the sizes of the populations.
+If we further assume a coalescent model of ancestral processes, we can calculate the probability of the genealogies given the parameter values for the sizes of the populations.
+Let's lump the mutational and demographic parameters of the substitution and coalescent models for all three pairs of lizard populations into :math:`\demographicParamVector`.
+Let's also use :math:`\alignmentVector` to represent the sequence alignments of all the loci we sequenced for the individuals we sampled from all three pairs of lizard populations.
-If we make assumptions about the relative rates of mutations and the relative generation times among the three lizard species, we can use Bayes' rule to calculate the posterior probability distribution of the divergence times (and other nuisance parameters) given the data and one of the models of divergence.
+If we make assumptions about the relative rates of mutations and the relative generation times among the three lizard species, we can calculate the posterior probability distribution of the divergence times (and other nuisance parameters) given the data and one of the models of divergence using Bayes rule:

 .. math::
-    :label: modelp
+    :label: postdensity

     p(\divTimeMapVector, \geneTreeVector, \demographicParamVector \given
     \alignmentVector, \divModel{1}) = \frac{p(\alignmentVector \given